YIZHE12/DataScienceMakeEasy/data_structures/README.md

 (4) resolve any collisons

+## Tree
+Tree is an extension of linked list.
+Instead of having only one next elements, a tree can have many.
+A tree can also be visualized as a graph.
+A tree doesn't have circle, regardless of the directions of the edges.
+In a tree, there is only one parents node, but one parent node can have many children nodes.
+Node without any children is called leaves.
+Node without a parent is called the root.

 ## Heap
 An array represented by an almost (unless you insert null then it is totally) compeleted binary tree.
 When a value is extracted and removed from the heap, it can only come from the root node.
 A node of a tree (i) has parents(i/2) and left node (2 * i) and right node (2 * i + 1), i starting from 1 in root.